ruptz/QB-breakcuffs/README.md

 qb-core event minigame for criminals when they get cuffed and able to break out of them.

-In qb-policejob find the event
+Find event in qb policejob
+=
 ```
 RegisterNetEvent('police:client:GetCuffed', function(playerId, isSoftcuff)
 ```

 Replace event with